Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

     dotnet run
     ```

-- Open `Examples/Flights.http` file in the Visual Studio code IDE and POST a new flight.
+- Open `WrightBrothersApi/Examples/Flights.http` file in the Visual Studio code IDE and POST a new flight.

 <img src="../../Images/Screenshot-Http-Flights.png" width="800">

 > [!Note]
 > Screenshot is made at 8th of February 2024.
 The UI of the Copilot Chat extension can be different at the time you are doing the lab.
 (Please notify us if the UI is different.)

-- Click the `Send Request` button for the first `POST`.
+- Click the `Send Request` button for the `POST` below:

     ```json
     POST http://localhost:1903/flights HTTP/1.1